 If you or your client has won a judgment, you will need a lawyer with specific experience enforcing judgment liens in Texas and who has the right knowledge and resources to help protect your rights.
 Call Seth Kretzer at 713-775-3050 to discuss your case.

 Post-judgment collection lawyer Seth Kretzer has knowledge of Texas judgment collection cases like yours.
-The Law Offices of Seth Kretzer can help you get your judgment enforced.
+The Law Offices of Kretzer and Volberding P.C. can help you get your judgment enforced.
 We truly understand your situation and will do everything in our power to help you!
 Contact our offices today!